-Assume that a user in your department would be usually running a list of applications and processes that would require administrator rights to install, run, and update.
-When local administrator rights are removed and the user is made a standard user, the applications cannot be run.
+Assume that a user in your department would usually run a list of applications and processes requiring administrator rights to install, run, and update.
+When local administrator rights are removed, and the user is made a standard user, the applications cannot be run.

 Securden enables the user (with just standard user rights) to run all those applications without any hassles.

 Securden administrator can create a policy marking the list of applications as trusted and permit the user to run those applications on a specific computer or multiple computers.
-The Securden agent installed on the end-user machine takes care of elevating the applications for that standard user.
+The Securden agent installed on the end-user machine elevates the applications for that standard user.

-The user can use/run the applications in one of the three ways:
+The user can use/run the applications in one of three ways:

-- Context Menu (Right-click the application and ‘Run with Securden privilege’)
+- From the Context Menu (Right-click the application and ‘Run with Securden privilege’)

 - Using Run Command (Command Prompt with prefixing the word ‘secudo’)

 The elevation of privileges is based on the control policies in place.
 If a policy does not exist for the application, the user can place a privilege elevation request and access the application on approval.